SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

     lua .../path/to/svwd_process_style.lua .../path/to/svwd00_style.json .../path/to/svwd08_style.json svwd08

 which will create "svwd08_style.json" from "svwd08_style.json" by including all the layers marked either with no target (by default they go everywhere) or the style that we want to create (here, "svwd08").

+It requires a JSON library dkjson.lua.
+Download the latest from https://dkolf.de/dkjson-lua/ , rename the resulting file to "dkjson.lua" and put it somewhere that lua will find it such as "/usr/local/share/lua/5.3/".

 This allows one style file to be maintained rather than three or more.
 However, this is very much a minimal approach - the least amount of work to create something that did what was needed for these styles.
 Alternatives exist - see e.g. [glug](https://github.com/systemed/glug) and the discussion on [this diary entry](https://www.openstreetmap.org/user/pnorman/diary/406599).